curiousbrutus/fNIRS-Vise/README.md

 Clinical Applications: Developing diagnostic and therapeutic tools for neurological and psychological conditions.

 🤝 Get Involved
 We welcome collaborations and contributions from researchers, developers, and enthusiasts interested in brain decoding, BCIs, and fNIRS.
-Contact us (eyyub.gvn@gmail.com) to explore potential partnerships and contribute to this cutting-edge research.
+Contact me (eyyub.gvn@gmail.com) to explore potential partnerships and contribute to this cutting-edge research.

 📜 License
 This project is licensed under the Apache License, Version 2.0.
 See the LICENSE file for details.